Graphic from FreeVector.com

 “The symbols of freedom and equality that battle during the life of an individual also have a correspondence to their battle in culture.
 American history in the 20th century offers a good example of this battle between the symbols of freedom and equality.” -- John Fraim, Midnight Oil Studios.

 We were the first and only nation, Mr. Fraim asserts, to stake a claim at the perilous intersection of opposing symbols -- equality and freedom -- via foundational proclamation: that all men are created equal and are endowed with certain unalienable rights (freedoms).
-As with the unfolding of our individual lives, equality is conferred as an accident and consequence of birth.
+Apparently, equality is conferred by our Creator as a default condition of birth.
 Freedom and the pursuit of happiness, however, are postpartum endowments that can only be activated by a deliberate decision to live free as adults.
 Absent that eventual decision, the endowment of equality at birth is squandered.
 Over time, aspiration turns to desperation, victory to victimhood.

 After three generations of treading the fetid waters of the kiddie pool, the defense of freedom is just now starting to reassert itself in the deep end of the world stage.
 The populist movements that resulted in Brexit and the election of Donald Trump reflect the sentiments of disaffected and disenfranchised citizens in numbers large enough to reject generations of oppressive trade policies and character assassination fashioned and enforced by distant and imperious bureaucrats who know nothing about the lives of the feudal serfs they lord over and -- in the end -- care only about their own hegemony and enrichment.
 We see the forces of freedom at work also in the demise and irrelevance of the mainstream media.